-It is significantly more difficult to find coefficient boundaries for $n>5$.
-To solve this problem, we use the Lemma \ref{2 pomi lemma} to establish the bounds for the sixth and seventh coefficient for functions of the class $\mathcal{S}^{*}_{e}$ in the following Lemma.
+Finding coefficient bounds for $n>5$ becomes notably more challenging.
+In order to overcome this difficulty, we employ Lemma \ref{2 pomi lemma} to deduce the bounds for the sixth and seventh coefficients within the class of functions $\mathcal{S}^{*}_{e}$, as demonstrated in the subsequent lemma.

-\begin{lemma} Let $f\in \mathcal{S}_{e}^{*}.$ Then $|a_6|\leq 587/1800\approx 0.326111$ and $|a_7|\leq 1397/4320\approx 0.32338$. \end{lemma} \begin{proof} By suitably rearranging the terms given in equation (\ref{5 ea6}), we have
+\begin{lemma} Let $f\in \mathcal{S}_{e}^{*}.$ Then $| a_6| \leq 587/1800\approx 0.326111$ and $| a_7| \leq 1397/4320\approx 0.32338$. \end{lemma} \begin{proof} By suitably rearranging the terms given in equation (\ref{5 ea6}), we have

 Using triangle inequality, it can be viewed as